 But that is a distinction without a difference: the Commission acknowledged that Bitcoin futures ETPs may be affected by fraud or manipulation in non-CME markets, yet found the surveillance sharing between the CME and national securities exchanges sufficient to address such fraud or manipulation.

-In this case, the Commission has offered no coherent explanation why CME surveillance is sufficient to address the risk of non-CME fraud for bitcoin futures ETPs but insufficient to address the same risk for spot Bitcoin ETPs.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+In this case, the Commission has offered no coherent explanation why CME surveillance is sufficient to address the risk of non-CME fraud for bitcoin futures ETPs but insufficient to address the same risk for spot Bitcoin ETPs.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action